The Indomitable Tramways of

 The appearance and origin of the vehicles that ran on these lines in the 19th and early 20th centuries is unknown.
 But the trams that were photographed on the urban system in the 1950s are types that were built by John Stephenson and J. G. Brill in the 1880s - and may be the original cars.
 No orders for Celaya have been found in Brill records, but an 1891 advertisement of the John Stephenson Co. lists Celaya as a customer.
 Some - or all - of the equipment that was running in the 1950s may have been purchased from other tramway companies.

 No illustrations have been located of the 600 mm gauge Ferrocarril de Celaya a Santa Cruz.
 The photographs below show the 914 mm gauge urban system.
-All but three were taken by J. Wallace Higgins during a visit on Saturday 7 February 1953, a year before the tramway closed.
+Most were taken by J. Wallace Higgins during a visit on Saturday 7 February 1953, a year before the tramway closed.

 The first view shows an open car on the reserved track that led to the railroad station north of the city [see map].
 Note the pile of sand, essential for mule traction, on the left [J. Wallace Higgins]: